in

 Is a Brighter Future on the Horizon for Global Sales of Japanese EVs?

-Future on the Horizon for Global Sales of Japanese EVs 2022 Nissan Leaf
+Is a Brighter Future on the Horizon for Global Sales of Japanese EVs

 When it comes to the global sales of exported vehicles, Germany is in the lead, with Japan in second place.
 After that, came the United States, Mexico, and, in fifth place, Canada.
 This would lead anyone to believe that Japanese EVs would be among those most highly exported and sold globally as well.
 However, this isn’t the case at all and until quite recently, Japanese electric vehicles didn’t even rank among the top ten exported makes, only narrowly edging out Canada for that coveted 10th place last year.